unbounded-enterprise/sample-app/README.md

 		├── _app.js
 		├── _document.js
 		├── index.js
-		├── index.js
 		├── register.js
 ```

 ## Set Up the Proxy Server
-- here's how to set up the proxy
+- here's how to set up the proxy if you are not using a NEXT client + API routes

-- maybe don't need it

 ## License